MBB gives you a slide deck. We give you a system your team runs.

 When MBB is the right choice

 There are real situations where McKinsey, BCG, or Bain is the right call.
-Be honest about which problem you are actually solving.
+Be honest about which problem you're solving.

 - →Brand prestige for board or LP optics, where the McKinsey logo on a slide carries political weight